Vish-45/Centralised-Monitoring-And-Control-System/README.md

 <img width="500" alt="screen shot 2017-11-26 at 8 31 44 am" src="https://raw.githubusercontent.com/Vish-45/Centralised-Monitoring-And-Control-System/master/snaps/11.PNG">

-- For more INformation on CIS Compliance and Benchmarks:
+- For more Information on CIS Compliance and Benchmarks:
 Follow the link: https://www.rapid7.com/solutions/compliance/cis-benchmarks/

 - The **splunkenable** command installs and configures splunk to forward system logs to our splunk server: